Obesity and Type 2 Diabetes: The Hidden Link You Can’t Ignore

 Consuming more calories than your body needs, especially from processed foods high in sugars and unhealthy fats, leads to weight gain.

-Foods high in refined carbs and sugars cause blood sugar spikes, forcing the pancreas to produce more insulin.
+Foods high in refined carbs and sugars such as hot dogs cause blood sugar spikes, forcing the pancreas to produce more insulin.

 Over time, this can lead to insulin resistance and type 2 diabetes.